-First, IBS (Irritable Bowel Syndrome) is the catch-all diagnosis that is given to people who are experiencing GI system symptoms, usually chronic, that are not being caused by a known GI condition or disease.
+First, IBS (Irritable Bowel Syndrome) is the catch-all diagnosis that is given to people who are experiencing gastro-intestinal (GI) symptoms, usually chronic, that are not being caused by a known GI condition or disease.

-Sadly, many people suffer IBS symptoms in silence and resolve themselves to accepting it as something they have to live with.
-If this is you, trust me when I say, there are many ways to improve your gut health, but first it's crucial to identify the root cause of your unhappy gut.
+Sadly, many people suffer IBS symptoms in silence and resolve themselves to accept it as something they have to live with.
+If this is you, trust me when I say, there are many ways to improve your gut health, but first it's crucial to work out what’s really causing your IBS symptoms.

 The main digestive enzymes, Amylase, Protease and Lipase to help you digest carbohydrates, proteins and fats, are produced in the pancreas and small intestine, with small amounts from your salivary glands and the stomach.

 There can be any number of reasons why your digestive enzymes may be low.
 One of which is age.
 As our production of digestive enzymes falls, our ability to fully breakdown food lessens.